Certora/Documentation/docs/gambit/mutation-verifier.md

 ## Configurations
-The tool expects two separate configuration files: the configuration file which defines the execution of mutant generation (`--mutation_conf`), and the configuration file which defines execution of the Prover (`--prover_conf`).
+The tool expects two separate configuration files: the configuration file which defines the execution of mutant generation (`--mutation_conf`), and the configuration file which defines the execution of the Prover (`--prover_conf`).
 Here is a simple configuration file setup using the example above:

 In `prover.conf`: